photon6/quasy-open/examples/examples.md

-# QuASy-Open

-**Query Anonymization System** – Open-source engine to **detect and abstract sensitive IP** (trade secrets, inventions, product names) from queries before sending them to public LLMs.

-- **Never leaks your data**
-- **Plugs into OpenAI, Anthropic, Grok, etc.**
-- **Reconstructs full context** for your private model
-- **MIT Licensed** – use, modify, deploy freely

-Perfect for R&D teams using LLMs without risking IP exposure.
 # QuASy Anonymizer PoC

+This notebook demonstrates the core anonymization logic for QuASy (Query Anonymization System).
 QuASy enables queries with private trade secrets, inventions, or other forms of intellectual property to be part of a private language model, and all queries related to the aforementioned will be abstracted by QuASy to research public LLMs - and the delta of responses given feedback for will be added to private language model (PLM) for tuning.

 **Goal**: Detect sensitive IP in a query and abstract it with placeholders (e.g., `[[PRODUCT_0]]`), creating a safe version for public LLMs while keeping a mapping for private reconstruction.